gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   *Suppress warnings on obsolescent features (Annex J).*

   This switch disables warnings on use of obsolescent features.

+.. index:: -gnatw.j  (gcc)

+:samp:`-gnatw.j`
+  *Activate warnings on late declarations of tagged type primitives.*

+  This switch activates warnings on visible primitives added to a tagged type after deriving a private extension from it.

+.. index:: -gnatw.J  (gcc)

+:samp:`-gnatw.J`
+  *Suppress warnings on late declarations of tagged type primitives.*

+  This switch suppresses warnings on visible primitives added to a tagged type after deriving a private extension from it.

 .. index:: -gnatwk  (gcc)